 Monte Carlo analysis uses random numbers to generate a sequence of perturbed lenses, where the maximum magnitude of the perturbations is determined by the current values of the tolerances.
 Each random realization of the lens is constructed by generating random numbers having a prescribed probability density function and then using these random numbers along with the tolerances to perturb the construction parameters of the system.
 An advantage of Monte Carlo analysis is that all of the construction parameters may be perturbed simultaneously.
-After all of the performance of the lens as close as possible to its nominal state of correction.
+After all of the perturbations are applied, the compensators (if any) are varied in an attempt to restore the performance of the lens as close as possible to its nominal state of correction.
 Analysis of the performance of the resulting systems provides a statistical prediction of the distribution of the final fabricated lenses.
 Because of the stochastic nature of the process, depending upon the lens and its sensitivity to its construction parameters, the Monte Carlo analysis may converge slowly to the true value of the performance statistics.
 Also, since all of the parameters are varied simultaneously, it can be difficult to locate which parameters are the most sensitive.
 However, Monte Carlo analysis can be quite useful when used in conjunction with other tolerancing techniques.